smart-data-models/dataModel.Transportation/TransportStation/doc/spec_JA.md

               type: array
           description: 'Property.
 Model:''http://schema.org/contactOption''.
 An option available on this contact point (e.g. a toll-free number or support for hearing-impaired callers).'
         contactType:
-          description: 'Property.
-Contact type of this item.'
+          description: Property.
+Contact type of this item.
           type: string
         email:
-          description: 'Property.
-Email address of owner.'
+          description: Property.
+Email address of owner.
           format: idn-email
           type: string
         faxNumber:
           description: 'Property.
 Model:''http://schema.org/Text''.
 The fax number.'
           type: string
         name:
-          description: 'Property.
-The name of this item.'
+          description: Property.
+The name of this item.
           type: string
         productSupported:
           description: 'Property.
 Model:''http://schema.org/Text''.
 The product or service this support contact point is related to (such as product support for a particular product line).
 This can be a specific product or product line (e.g. "iPhone") or a general category of products or services (e.g. "smartphones").'
           type: string
         telephone:
-          description: 'Property.
-Telephone of this contact.'
+          description: Property.
+Telephone of this contact.
           type: string
         url:
-          description: 'Property.
-URL which provides a description or further information about this item.'
+          description: Property.
+URL which provides a description or further information about this item.
           format: uri
           type: string
       type: object